35 Types of Neural Networks: What, When, and Why

 These networks are chosen when we want to create new, realistic data from a learned distribution, such as in art, gaming, or simulation.

-11. Self Organizing Maps (SOMs)
+11. Self Organizing Maps

 Self-organizing maps are a type of artificial deep neural network designed to perform unsupervised learning, reducing the dimensionality of data while preserving topological properties.
 The unique aspect of self-organizing maps is their ability to create a “map” where similar inputs are clustered together in the same region, revealing hidden patterns or correlations in the data.